dvdoug/BoxPacker/docs/too-large-items.rst

             $packedBoxes = $packer->pack();
         } catch (NoBoxesAvailableException $e) {
-            $problemItem = $e->getItem(); //the custom exception allows you to retrieve the affected item
+            $affectedItems = $e->getAffectedItems(); //the custom exception allows you to retrieve the affected items

-            // pause dispatch, email someone or any other handling of your choosing }
+            //add code here to pause dispatch, email someone or perform any other handling of your choosing }

 For some applications the ability/requirement to do their own handling of this case may not be wanted or may even be